A Dog Breeding Establishment is defined as any premises (including a private house) used to carry on a business of breeding dogs for sale.

 Will Tacit Consent Apply?

-We will aim to have your application determined within eight weeks of receipt of a valid and complete application.
+We will aim to have your application determined within twelve weeks of receipt of a valid and complete application.
 However, if we have been unable to determine your application in this time a licence will not be automatically granted due to public safety and animal welfare implications and therefore tacit consent does not apply.
 This means you must wait for the Council to determine the application before any dog breeding can take place.

 Failed Application Redress